wso2/docs-is/en/identity-server/6.0.0/docs/apis/notification-sender-rest-api.md

+---
+template: templates/swagger.html
+---

-# Notification Senders configurations
+# Notification Senders API Definition

-The RESTful API for managing notification sender configurations in WSO2 Identity Server supports Email and SMS as the notification channels.
+This is the RESTful API for managing notification sender configurations in WSO2 Identity Server.
+It supports Email and SMS as the notification channels.
 The following section provides the instructions to contruct requests for each notification sender type.<br>

 !!! warning "Important"